tanishaaa17/Financial-and-Reputational-Impact-of-DataBreaches-on-Organizations/README.md

+# Comprehensive Data Breach Database (2011-2023)

+## Overview

-This project involves conducting extensive research to compile a comprehensive database of data breaches that occurred from 2011 to 2023.
-We gathered detailed information about each breach, including the affected organization, the nature and impact of the breach, the financial and reputational consequences.
-This dataset will be used for a thorough data analysis to understand trends over time.
+This repository contains a comprehensive database of data breaches that occurred between 2011 and 2023.
+The dataset includes detailed information about each breach, such as the affected organization, the nature and impact of the breach, as well as the financial and reputational consequences.
+This dataset is intended for use in thorough data analysis to understand trends and patterns in data breaches over time.

-Team-
+## Team

-Tanisha Agarwal
+- Tanisha Agarwal
-Aishwariya Gite
+- Aishwariya Gite
-Jigyasa Agrawal
+- Jigyasa Agrawal
-Ashutosh Joshi
+- Ashutosh Joshi